Karen Heywood

 Karen Joy Heywood is a British Antarctic oceanographer and Professor of Physical Oceanography at the University of East Anglia (UEA).
 She is best known for her work developing autonomous measurements of the Southern Ocean.

 Early life and education

-Heywood attended the University of Bristol where she was awarded a Bachelor of Science (BSc) degree in Physics followed by a PhD at the University of Southampton where her research investigated the heat budgets of mixed layers and was supervised by Neil Wells.
+Heywood attended the University of Bristol where she was awarded a Bachelor of Science (BSc) degree in Physics followed by a PhD at the University of Southampton where her research investigated the heat budgets of mixed layers.

 Career and research

 Following her PhD, Heywood was a postdoctoral researcher at Bangor University, working on eddies caused by flow around the Indian Ocean island of Aldabra.

 In 1989 Heywood was appointed a lecturer at the University of East Anglia (UEA) in physical oceanography and promoted to professor in 2005, when she became the first female professor of oceanography in the UK.
 Since then Heywood has trained more than 40 PhD students in a personal mission to increase the number of observational oceanographers in the UK.

 During the 1990s Heywood was heavily involved in the World Ocean Circulation Experiment serving as Chief Scientist of the A23 WOCE hydrographic section from Antarctica to Brazil in 1995.
 This sparked a lasting interest in the Antarctic and Southern Ocean water masses and formation processes, and Heywood has since led several projects in polar regions developing and maintaining a close collaboration with the British Antarctic Survey team.

 Heywood has led the field in using autonomous underwater gliders and is currently leading the UEA Seaglider group as well as providing community leadership in observational oceanography and autonomous ocean observing.

 She has participated in the following research cruises: